 | Employment income (working in France) | France | Taxed in France |

-Each of these income types has its own detailed guide in the Tax Treaties & Your Income section, with the specific forms and boxes required for each.
+Each income type has its own detailed guide in the Tax Treaties & Your Income section.

-This is the most misunderstood part of the treaty — and the one that catches people out most often.
+This is what catches people out most often.

 Even if your UK Government Service Pension is exempt from French income tax, France still wants to know about it.
-You must declare it on your French return.
-France then adds that exempt income to your other taxable income to determine which tax bracket applies to everything else.
-This is called the taux effectif (effective rate method).
+You declare it, France adds it to your other income to determine which tax bracket applies — then taxes only your non-exempt income at that higher rate.

-Imagine the French tax system is a building with different floors (tax brackets):
+Imagine the French tax system as a building with different floors:

 What the Treaty Does Not Cover

-The treaty is an income tax agreement.
-It does not protect you from everything France charges.
+The treaty is an income tax agreement only.

-Social charges (prélèvements sociaux) are entirely separate from income tax and are not covered by the treaty.
-France can — and does — apply social charges to most types of income regardless of what the treaty says about income tax.
-The only protection against social charges comes from your S1 certificate, not the treaty.
-See our guide to social charges in France and the S1 explained.
+Social charges are entirely separate and not covered.
+France can apply social charges to most income types regardless of what the treaty says about income tax.
+Your protection against social charges comes from your S1 — not the treaty.

 Local property taxes — taxe foncière and related charges — are outside the treaty's scope entirely.